pwdd/assignments_instructions/course2/04_assignment_instructions.md

     $ rspec spec/nested_resources_spec.rb -e rq07
     ```

 8. Verify that you have implemented a login that requires password for the `User` model.
 You implemented this in an earlier step to allow the provided `db/seeds.rb` to immediately work with passwords.
-This this should just be a sanity check and review of how `has_secure_password` works.
+This should just be a sanity check and review of how `has_secure_password` works.

   - Using the Rails console, verify that you fail authentication when using the wrong password for a specific User.
 You can locate the username and assigned password in the `db/seeds.rb` file.

     ```
     $ rails c
-      > user=User.where(username:"rich").first
+      > user = User.where(username:"rich").first
       > user.authenticate("wrongpassword")
       => false
     ```